Understanding Healthcare’s Procure to Pay Process

 The next focus area contains the traditional start of procure to pay: requisition.
 Beginning with the end user, this area also contains requisition approval and the creation of purchase orders (POs).

-The requisition moves into approval and is reviewed and approved or rejected The approval decision often considers the need, how it fits into the budget, and validating the requisition.
-Ideally, the requisition and approval process is automated in the health system’s ERP allowing for easy and quick responses.
+First, move the requisition into approval, reviewed, and approved or rejected.
+The approval decision often considers the need, how it fits into the budget, and validating the requisition.
+Ideally, the health system’s ERP automates the requisition and approval process allowing for easy and quick responses.

 3. Goods Received or Services Performed